 Committee Chairman Bill Shuster, R-Pa., said he wants to wrap up work on the bill by early summer and get it to the floor by August.

 Discussions about the bill are tinged with a sense of impending crisis.
 The Highway Trust Fund is on track to run out of money by next year, and possibly even sooner.
 Transportation Secretary Anthony Foxx has warned that the fund could be depleted by this August.

-In the House, funding is the responsibility of the Ways and Means Committee, and a group of Democratic committee members is asking committee Chairman Dave Camp, R-Mich., to schedule hearings on highway funding options.
+In the House, funding is the responsibility of the Ways and Means Committee, and a group of Democratic committee members are asking Ways and Means Chairman Dave Camp, R-Mich., to schedule hearings on highway funding options.

 That’s the minimum amount needed to meet week-to-week obligations, they said.
 “Below this amount, reimbursements to construction projects will be curtailed, and jobs will be lost.”